patel0ankur/cdk_docs/CDK Basics/OOP.md

     * Abstraction:

-      Abstraction in OOP means hiding the complex implementation details and showing only the necessary features of an object.
+      Abstraction means hiding the complex details and showing only the necessary features of an object.

-      Simplified Cloud Interactions: CDK abstracts away the complex details of cloud resource provisioning.
-Users define high-level specifications, and CDK handles the underlying cloud formation and resource dependencies.
+      Simplified Cloud Interactions:
+      CDK simplifies cloud resource setup by hiding the complex details.
+You define what you need at a high level, and CDK handles the rest.

       Example:

-      When using CDK to create a serverless function, you don't need to manually set up IAM roles, event sources, or logging.
-CDK abstracts these details, allowing you to focus on the function's core logic.
+      When you use CDK to create a serverless function, you don’t need to manually set up IAM roles, event sources, or logging.
+CDK takes care of these details, so you can focus on the function’s main logic.

       ```
       import { Function, Runtime, Code } from 'aws-cdk-lib/aws-lambda';